airbus/decomon/docs/source/tests.md

 ```

 Each line contains a tuple giving
-- decomon_layer_class: the class of the decomon layer to test
+- `decomon_layer_class`: the class of the decomon layer to test
-- decomon_layer_kwargs: the keyword argument to use to initialize the decomon layer.
+- `decomon_layer_kwargs`: the keyword arguments to use to initialize the decomon layer.
 Can be an empty dictionary,
   can be used e.g. to test different slope modelling for activation layers
-- keras_layer_class: the corresponding keras layer class
+- `keras_layer_class`: the corresponding keras layer class
-- keras_layer_kwargs: the keyword arguments to use to initialize the keras layer.
+- `keras_layer_kwargs`: the keyword arguments to use to initialize the keras layer.
 Can be an empty dictionary.

 If you want to test several parametrization of your decomon layer or of the keras layer it will have to compute the bounds,
 you can either